 THE SHETLAND SPACE CENTRE

-SSC plans to build and operate a satellite launch site in Unst, Shetland, the UK’s most northerly island.
+SSC plans to build and operate a satellite launch site and a ground station in Unst, Shetland, the UK’s most northerly island.
 It follows the identification in a major report for the UK Space Agency of Saxa Vord in Unst as the best location in the country for such a facility.
-SSC has already received expressions of interest from commercial firms and the military and is working with the local community and planning authorities on detailed proposals.
+SSC is already at work on a joint project with ArianeGroup to develop launch site proposals.
+Interest in our launch and ground station plans from the space industry, commercial and military, across the world is huge.
+We are working closely with the local community and planning authorities on next steps.

 Saxa Vord, Unst

 Originally Saxa Vord was built as a home-from-home for the families of the RAF personnel that manned the nearby radar station.
 Its composition and location ensured inclusion with the close-knit community of Unst.
 Closure of the radar station in the early 2000s led to depopulation and since then there has been a pressing need for an uplift in economic activity to ensure young people continue to live on the island.

 Diversification has been aided by the transformation of Saxa Vord into a holiday resort and the creation of a gin and whisky distillery on the site.
 The Shetland Space Centre marks the next stage in the economic evolution of the UK’s most northerly island.

 The site offering the maximum payload mass to orbit is Saxa Vord in the Shetlands, from where direct launch is possible to SSO and Polar orbits.